Humans Who Harm (Abusers and Psychopaths)

 It all matters.
 Abuse is abuse.

-Even if an abuser has other challenges (pain, trauma, addiction, money) or even if an abuser fits under other labels (the list is long), those challenges and labels are not why an abuser abuses.
+Even if an abuser had other challenges (pain, trauma, addiction) or even if an abuser fit under other labels, those challenges and labels were separate from why an abuser abused.

-This means no matter who is before us (in person or on-screen), and no matter how special we want to believe they are, we must first determine if they’re an abuser (or psychopath).
+I learned that no matter who is before us (in person or on-screen) and no matter how special we want to believe they are, we must first determine if they’re an abuser or a psychopath.

 Critical thinking is required.

-And this critical thinking is easy because abusers typically all follow the same playbook, a pretty simple pattern.
+And this critical thinking is easy because abusers seem to follow the same playbook, a pretty simple pattern.
 Once we see it, clarity falls into place.

 I believe this knowledge is imperative for our collective safety—to help prevent further (worse) harm.
 Thus, I beg all good humans to read the following three resources…